 Driving with worn tires is dangerous.
 Reduced braking, steering, and traction could result in an accident.
-Always use tires that are in good condition.

 If a tire wears evenly, a wear indicator will appear as a solid band across the tread.
 Replace the tire when this happens.

 You should replace it before the band is across the entire tread.